madskristensen/WebEssentials.AspNetCore.ServiceWorker/README.md

 ```

 ## Caching strategies
-Specify which caching strategy you want like this:
+Specify which caching strategy you want to use if you want a different one than the default (CacheFirstSafe):

 ```c#
 public void ConfigureServices(IServiceCollection services)